 When you’re playing with some random app, your device may sometime collapse due to that app interfering with your device UI.
 This most possible scenario is that the device’s launcher is hung and cannot be accessed.
 As you know without the launcher app, you cannot access anything on your device.
-So you need to install any third party launcher app to get into your device, so you have only one option that you need to install launcher app from Play Store on your PC.
+So you need to install any third party launcher app to get into your device, so you have only one option that you need to install launcher app from the Play Store on your PC.
 But if the Google Play services is also collapsed (This usually happens when you try to mod your device) you cannot install the app from Play Store at all.

 In that case, the ADB comes into your rescue.
 ADB is the acronym for Android Device Bridge which acts a bridge between your PC and Android device.
-You can install apps through this ADB tool, but it is not limited to it, the scope of ADB tool is far more higher and even if you know little about Android development you will understand its importance.
+You can install apps through this ADB tool, but it is not limited to it, the scope of ADB tool is far higher and even if you know little about Android development you will understand its importance.
 But for the sake of the topic, we will show you how to install android apps from ADB.
-So lets get on with the guide.
+So let’s get on with the guide.

 - Proper Device drivers installed on your PC for your device.